kingstinct/react-native-device-activity/README.md

     },
     events: [
       {
-        eventName: 'minutes_reached_10', // remember, give a event names that makes it possible for you to extract time at a later stage, if you want to access this information
+        eventName: 'minutes_reached_10', // remember to give event names that make it possible for you to extract time at a later stage, if you want to access this information
         familyActivitySelection: activitySelection,
         threshold: { minute: 10 },
       }